statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 1. Application and requirements Subject to the provisions of regulation 1.4:

-1.1 Ships constructed on or after 1 July 2002 shall be fitted with navigational systems and equipment which will fulfil the requirements prescribed in paragraphs 2.1 to 2.9.
+1.1Ships constructed on or after 1 July 2002 shall be fitted with navigational systems and equipment which will fulfil the requirements prescribed in paragraphs 2.1 to 2.9.

-1.2 Ships constructed before 1 July 2002 shall:
+1.2Ships constructed before 1 July 2002 shall:

-.1 subject to the provisions of paragraphs 1.2.2 and 1.2.3, unless they comply fully with this regulation, continue to be fitted with equipment which fulfils the requirements prescribed in regulations V/11, V/12 and V/20 of the International Convention for the Safety of Life at Sea, 1974 in force prior to 1 July 2002;
+.1subject to the provisions of paragraphs 1.2.2, 1.2.3 and 1.2.4, unless they comply fully with this regulation, continue to be fitted with equipment which fulfils the requirements prescribed in regulations V/11, V/12 and V/20 of the International Convention for the Safety of Life at Sea, 1974 in force prior to 1 July 2002;

-.2 be fitted with the equipment or systems required in paragraph 2.1.6 not later than the first survey after 1 July 2002 at which time the radio direction-finding apparatus referred to in V/12 (p) of the International Convention for the Safety of Life at Sea, 1974 in force prior to 1 July 2002 shall no longer be required; and
+.2be fitted with the equipment or systems required in paragraph 2.1.6 not later than the first survey after 1 July 2002 at which time the radio direction-finding apparatus referred to in V/12 (p) of the International Convention for the Safety of Life at Sea, 1974 in force prior to 1 July 2002 shall no longer be required;

-.3 be fitted with the system required in paragraph 2.4 not later than the dates specified in paragraphs 2.4.2 and 2.4.3.
+.3be fitted with the system required in paragraph 2.4 not later than the dates specified in paragraphs 2.4.2 and 2.4.3; and

+.4 be fitted with the system required in paragraph 2.2.3, as follows:

+.1 passenger ships irrespective of size, not later than the first survey after 1 January 2016;

+.2 cargo ships of 3,000 gross tonnage and upwards, not later than the first survey after 1 January 2016;

+.3 cargo ships of 500 gross tonnage and upwards but less than 3,000 gross tonnage, not later than the first survey after 1 January 2017; and

+.4 cargo ships of 150 gross tonnage and upwards but less than 500 gross tonnage, not later than the first survey after 1 January 2018.
+The bridge navigational watch alarm system shall be in operation whenever the ship is underway at sea.
+The provisions of paragraph 2.2.4 shall also apply to ships constructed before 1 July 2002.

+1.3 Administrations may exempt ships from the application of the requirement of paragraph 1.2.4 when such ships will be taken permanently out of service within two years after the implementation date specified in subparagraphs 1.2.4.1 to 1.2.4.4.
 2. Shipborne navigational equipment and systems

 2.1 All ships irrespective of size shall have: